Passiflora (Passion Vine)

 Medicinal Benefits

 Passiflora has earned its place in natural medicine through centuries of reliable therapeutic use.
-This gentle yet effective herb addresses common wellness concerns without harsh side effects.
+This gentle herb addresses common wellness concerns without harsh side effects.

 Key Medicinal Benefits:

-• Anxiety Management: Eases nervous tension and worry while keeping your mind clear
+• Anxiety Management: Eases nervous tension and worry while keeping your mind clear1

 • Sleep Support: Promotes restful sleep without next-day grogginess